sectionOne-bg

 (human epidermal growth factor receptor 2)

-HER2 gastric cancer biomarker
+HER2 gastric cancer biomarker.

 HER2

-HER2 was the first biomarker used to guide clinical decisions in mG/GEJ cancer11
+HER2 was the first biomarker used to guide clinical decisions in advanced G/GEJ cancer11

-HER2 (human epidermal growth factor receptor 2) is a receptor-tyrosine kinase that is overexpressed and/or amplified in mG/GEJ cancer.11
+HER2 (human epidermal growth factor receptor 2) is a receptor-tyrosine kinase that is overexpressed and/or amplified in advanced G/GEJ cancer.11

 • When HER2 is overexpressed and/or amplified, it can lead to uncontrolled cell growth and tumorigenesis13: